Fort Zumwalt still plans for in-person school, O’Fallon labeled COVID hotspot

 “I think that giving us a choice whether we want to send out kids back is a great idea I personally chose to send all of them back, being a working mom has been really tough, keeping up with schedules,” said Gore.
 “Everything about being a parent is scary, this just adds a whole other layer to it.”

 Another Fort Zumwalt parent said she plans to send her two kids back-to-school in-person.
-She said when she sees a St. Louis County school change their back-to-school plans to all online, it makes her weary of the upcoming school year at Fort Zumwalt.
+She said when she sees a St. Louis County schools change their back-to-school plans to all online, it makes her wary of the upcoming school year at Fort Zumwalt.

 “Every time I see it, I get nervous,” said Michelle Crawford, Fort Zumwalt Parent Michelle Crawford.
 “I wouldn’t like it, I want them to go to school, I think they would learn so much more and better being in school, but I would deal with it if need be.”